Regret-Minimizing Double Oracle for Extensive-Form Games: Experiments

 \section{Experiments}

+All experiments and algorithm implementations are based on OpenSpiel~\citep{lanctot2019openspiel}.
+Code is available at \href{https://github.com/xiaohangt/RMDO}{https://github.com/xiaohangt/RMDO}.
 We conducted empirical assessments on a variety of extensive-form games, including Sequential Blotto (perfect-information extensive-form game), Kuhn Poker with a initial pot $40$ for each player, Leduc Poker, Leduc Poker Dummy and Oshi Zumo.
 Leduc Poker Dummy is of particular interest as the NE of the game has a small support as the actions are duplicated in each infoset ~\citep{xdo}.
 Oshi Zumo is a board game in which players must repeatedly bid to push a token off the other side of the board ~\citep{oshizumo}.
 The full description of games is in Appendix \ref{append:games}.

 We evaluate the performance with the exploitability in terms of number of infosets visited and wall time measured in seconds.
 The number of visited infosets refers to the total number of nodes traversed by the algorithm, including those encountered during best response (BR) computation.
 It is equivalent to the number of touched nodes in the experiment of Stochastic Regret Minimization ~\citep{srm}.
 It is important to note that the difference between the expanded infosets in XDO paper ~\citep{xdo} and the visited infosets in the present study is that XDO did not include the infosets during BR computation.